Cottage safety tips for your dog

 • Run errands before you hit the road to minimize the need for stops.
 This is critical if you are travelling alone and do not have someone to stay with your pet if you need to leave the vehicle.

-• Schedule rest stops every two to four hours for exercise, bathroom and water breaks (bring a litter box for cats);
+• Schedule rest stops every two to four hours for exercise, bathroom and water breaks (bring a litter box for cats).

-• If your pet is not used to travelling, use a harness (it’s more difficult for your pet to wriggle out of);
+• If your pet is not used to travelling, use a harness (it’s more difficult for your pet to wriggle out of).

 Pets on the loose!

-People sometimes think that in a cottage setting, pets can be allowed to run at-large.
-The sad truth is that many of these pets become lost, are hit by cars, get into fights, or run into situations with wildlife.
-Pets need to be safely confined to the cottage property and be equipped with identification that carries the address and phone number of your cottage.
-If your pet is microchipped, contact the microchip company and inform them of your weekend address and phone number.
+It’s important our furry friends stay safely confined to your cottage property and wear identification that has the address and phone number of your cottage.
+If your animal is microchipped, contact the microchip company and inform them of your weekend address and phone number.
 Be prepared and have the phone number of the local animal control facility and the local animal shelters in your cottage region.

 Healthy = happy at the cottage